telerik/blazor-docs/globalization/localization.md

 }
 ````

->caption Step 2 -Controller for changing the thread UI culture and redirecting the user (a redirect is required by the framework)
+>caption Step 2 - Sample controller for changing the thread UI culture and redirecting the user (a redirect is required by the framework)

 ````CS
 [Route("[controller]/[action]")]